cvanderaa/EuroBioc2019-Poster/README.md

 In order to reproduce the poster you will need:

 * A working `R` installation with the required packages also installed.
 The required packages are listed at the begining of the R script `/R/utils-1.0.0.R`.
-Note that the package `scpdata` might not (yet) be available on CRAN or Bioconductor.
+Note that the package `scpdata` might not (yet) be available on Bioconductor.
 The easiest way is to install it using `devtools::install_github("cvanderaa/scpdata")`.
 * A working `TeX` distribution

 ## Compiling poster